 At the top right of your image, you may see three dots.
 Click on those, and it will give you options, including “rename”.
 Click on that and type in the display name you want.
 Or: open the participants’ list.
 Mouse over your name, and it may display options to rename.

-Chat often appears on the right sidebar – if you’ve got the participants list up, it will be the top half of the sidebar and the chat will be the bottom half.
-I often have a hard time reading long chats in this format.
+If you go to the command bar and click on chat (the cartoon word bubble), then it may pop open in the right hand sidebar.
+If you’ve got the participants list up, it will be the top half of the sidebar and the chat will be the bottom half.
+I often have a hard time reading long chats in this small format.
 In the chat window, next to the word chat, you’ll see a down arrow.
 Click there, and choose “pop out” and it will make chat a separate window that you can then maximize to fill the screen.
 When you want to make it small and return it to its original location, then look for the three dots near the bottom of the chat window – click there, and choose “merge to meeting window.”

 Some meetings will disable chat.
 Some will only allow you to chat with the meeting host.
 Some allow you to chat to everyone.
 Some allow you to also send private messages to one individual that no one else can see.
 After you’ve typed a chat, but before you send it, make sure you’re sending it to the person you mean to send it to!